JosepMariaVila/LottoXAH/README.md

 If Player 10 Ledger_Index last digit is 9, then Player 10, which has assigned number 9, wins.

-The hook blocks any payment other than 10 XAH.
+The hook blocks any payment other than 10 XAH (or 100 XAH).
 So a third case could occur, that the hook account runs out of funds and the game cannot be managed.
 If there are insufficient funds it might not be possible to send the “prize” to the winners.
 Therefore, it has been enabled to manage an account known as funding “FUND” that the hook allows to operate payments in both directions to be able to take out or put in XAH and avoid the mentioned problem.
 To assign a “FUND” account it is necessary to create an Invoke transaction from the Hook account with the parameter “FUND” and the account that we want to assign as a “FUND” account in the parameter value.
 The process is explained below.

 ## Installation & Usage